Kobraz/roarfh2/README.md

 ### Installing

-1. Create and clone the repo:

 I first made a new repo on GitHub and cloned it to local.
 Then I added a new site on Netlify.com and connected to my repo.

 The next step was to copy my files from the first project (same site, that I should modify now).
-THen I had to commit and push the files in GitHub.
+Then I had to commit and push the files in GitHub.

-2. Install the dependencies:

 Then I started creating a WordPress installation on my private server.